You may also like..

 Turmeric Latte Blend

-Sweet and silky, our Turmeric Latte Blend isn't just the perfect cosy drink, it's also the ultimate hormone balancer due to an array of active superfoods including turmeric, ashwagandha, ginger and jaggery.
+Our sweet and silky Turmeric Latte Blend isn't just the perfect cosy drink, it's also the ultimate hormone balancer due to an array of active superfoods including turmeric, ashwagandha, ginger and jaggery.
+This low-calorie latte blend contains manganese for a metabolic boost and the promotion of healthy connective tissue.

 Simply add 1 teaspoon to warm plant-based milk, stir and unwind.

-Add (£8.99)
+Add (£7.99)

 Chillimon Ginseng Pophaks